stdlibdoh/swproj-l/docs/Focus Groups/Focus_Group.md

 Group D: They enjoyed the idea but they are not sure if the rent module is necessary. <br />
 Group E: The concept sounds interesting for them.

+## Would you prefer web based or phone app ##

+Group A: They prefer phone app. <br />
+Group B: They prefer phone app. <br />
+Group C: They prefer phone app <br />
+Group D: They prefer phone app. <br />
+Group E: They prefer phone app.